sabeechen/hassio-google-drive-backup/README.md

 Then it won't try to upload anything to Google Drive.

 ### What do I do if I've found an error?
 If the add-on runs into trouble and can't back up, you should see a big red box with the text of the error on the status webpage.
 This should include a link to pre-populate a new issue in github, which I'd encourage you to do.
-Additioanlly you can set the add-on config option `"verbose" : true` to get information from the add-on's logs to help me with debugging.
+Additioanlly you can set the add-on config option `"verbose": true` to get information from the add-on's logs to help me with debugging.

 ### Will this fill up my Google Drive?
 Why are my snapshots so big?
 You'll need tot take care to ensure you don't configure this to blow up your Google Drive.
 You might want to consider: